AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 compiler cannot do so, we'll get an error and the compilation will fail.
 That beats debugging every time.

-Therefore, the aspect :ada:`Independent` specifies whether the code generated by the compiler may access the memory surrounding some object when reading or writing that object.
-It declares that a type, object, or component must be independently addressable by the hardware.
+Therefore, the aspect :ada:`Independent` specifies that the code generated by the compiler must be able to load and store the memory for the specified object without also accessing surrounding memory.
+More completely, it declares that a type, object, or component must be independently addressable by the hardware.
 If applied to a type, it applies to all components and objects of the type.
+The compiler will reject the aspect if independent access is not possible for the type/object in question.
 Likewise, aspect :ada:`Independent_Components` declares that the components of an array or record type are independently addressable.
-The compiler will reject the aspect if independent access is not possible for the type/object in question.

 For example, if we try to mark each Boolean component of a record type as :ada:`Independent` we can do so, but that will require that each